-- Welfare assessment form: covering the information required by the council to fulfil its duty
+- Welfare assessment form: covering the information required by us to fulfil our duty

 - Good Neighbour Code: this covers the behaviour required of the Travellers and what the council’s role is.
 The Travellers sign this to say they have received this information.
 This also includes a list of useful telephone numbers for example health, voluntary agencies and Traveller education

 - Decision Matrix: this summarises the details of the encampment, its location and any issues associated with it..
 For example when the location was last encamped upon and any previous problems.
 All interested parties have input to this before a decision is made by a senior manager

 - Regular updates: these are provided on our Status of current encampments page.
 Updates are also sent out via email to Ward Members, Council Chief Executive, Council Leader, various departments, the police, local residents and businesses

 - Dealing with illegal and unauthorised encampments (Summary of powers)

 Legislation relating to the management of unauthorised encampments

 The main legislation affecting Gypsies and Travellers and unauthorised encampments are:

 - Sections 61, 62, 62A-E, 77 and 78 of the Criminal Justice and Public Order Act 1994.